directr/AFNetworking-Synchronous/README.md

-AFNetworking-Synchronous for AFNetworking 2.0
+AFNetworking-Synchronous
 ========================

-A minimal category which extends [AFNetworking][], specifically `AFHTTPRequestOperationManager`, to support synchronous requests.
+A minimal category which extends [AFNetworking] 2.0, specifically `AFHTTPRequestOperationManager`, to support synchronous requests.

 ## Example